 While taking SSCI 587: Spatial Data Acquisition, students in the M.S. in GIST, M.S in HSGI and graduate certificate in GIST programs will participate in a week-long fieldwork excursion to USC’s Wrigley Marine Science Center on Catalina Island.
+Graduate Certificate in RSEO students may also choose the SSCI 587: Spatial Data Acquisition course as an elective and would participate in this field excursion as a requirement of the course.

 The WMSC attracts scientists from all over the world, offering USC students a unique opportunity to network with researchers as well as USC faculty.
 During their week-long trip, USC GIS graduate students will: